REED has been updated with program year 2020 savings data! Click below to request access.

 REED data can be used in many ways.
 Watch this video for a simple walkthrough of a use case scenario.

-Please contact Aditi Dalal, Associate, Policy and Programs, with any questions about REED or to request the REED data and REED Supporting Information report.
+Please contact Erin Cosgrove, Senior Manager, Policy and Programs, with any questions about REED or to request the REED data and REED Supporting Information report.